Q&A: A new energy policy to accelerate Asia’s energy transition

 - Given the fundamental changes in the energy sector, the ongoing global energy transformation, and rising concerns over climate change, ADB is now updating its energy policy with a new version expected to be considered by the Board of Directors in the fourth quarter of 2021.

-- ADB energy sector operations will support the seven operational priorities through innovative cross-sectoral approaches, including solar pumps for irrigation, green jobs for women, renewable energy for clinics and schools, and electric vehicles for transport, among others.
+- Energy sector operations will support ADB’s seven operational priorities through clean, green, and innovative cross-sectoral approaches, including solar pumps for irrigation, green jobs for women, renewable energy for clinics and schools, and electric vehicles for transport.

-The Asian Development Bank (ADB) aims to help its developing member countries (DMCs) provide reliable, adequate, and affordable energy for inclusive growth through a comprehensive energy policy that ensures social, economic, and environmental sustainability.
+The Asian Development Bank (ADB) aims to help its developing member countries (DMCs) provide clean, green, reliable, adequate, and affordable energy for inclusive growth through a comprehensive energy policy that ensures environmental, social, and economic and sustainability.

 The current energy policy, which was approved in June 2009, rests on three pillars: